LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/studio/index.md

 ## Getting Started

-1. Fork and clone the [starter code ADD LINK](). //TODO: Link to starter code
+1. Check out the `studio2-solution` branch from the [exercises and studio](https://github.com/LaunchCodeEducation/react-exercises-and-studios) repo.

 1. Explore the codebase.
    1. Look at the `App` function.